GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-identity-case-study/index.md

 #### SMS authentication

-SMS authentication is a system in which a six-digit authentication code is sent via SMS to the registered phone number of the user who is trying to log in.
-When users receive the SMS, they must open the app and enter the authentication code.
+SMS authentication is a system which allows a registered user to receive a six-digit authentication code through SMS.
+Once the user receives the SMS, they can enter the authentication code in the app or website.

 {% Img
    class="screenshot",